bazuker/fileserver/README.md

 # Simple file server written in Golang
-Simple file server which shares the access to the directory on specific port
+Simple file server that shares access to a directory on a selected port

-Example of use for binary build
+Example of use:

 "/../HttpFileServer.exe" 5555 "C:/folder/data"

-This command will start file server on port 5555 at path C:/folder/data
+This command will host the folder C:/folder/data using the port 5555.
+Now, you should be able to access that directory using a web browser at http://localhost:5555/